aiijazfatima/dev-heatwave-genai-ecommerce/ecommerce-app/ecommerce-app.md

 You can use HeatWave to create new applications using the LAMP stack (Linux, Apache, MySQL, PHP) or other software stacks.

 In this lab, you will build a LAMP stack and deploy a prebuilt  HeatWave e-commerce application.
-The in-database LLMs of HeatWave GenAI automatically analyzes the sentiment of user submitted reviews, and summarizes and translate review summaries into other languages.
+The in-database LLMs of HeatWave GenAI automatically analyzes the sentiment of user submitted reviews, and summarizes and translates review summaries into other languages.

 ### Objectives